 If the member can satisfy all of the requirements, then the application can be granted for the derivative action.

-For further information or assistance on derivative action, or any other corporate or commercial issue, please do not hesitate to contact Shavin Silva, one of our commercial lawyers directly at firstname.lastname@example.org or call our offices on 08 8410 9494.
+For further information or assistance on derivative action, or any other corporate or commercial issue, please do not hesitate to contact Shavin Silva or one of our other experienced commercial lawyers on (08) 8410 9294 or get in contact via email here.